keboola/serverless-papertrail-logging/README.md

 custom:
   papertrail:
     port: 1234
+    host: logs.papertrailapp.com

 plugins:
 - '@keboola/serverless-papertrail-logging'
 ```
  It must be put before **serverless-webpack** and other similar plugins to work correctly.

+ Host name is optional and has default value `logs.papertrailapp.com`.